1 music

 at the Brevard Music Center in North Carolina

-Michael Drapkin is the Founder and Executive Director of The Brevard Conference on Music Entrepreneurship (BCOME), the first national conference on entrepreneurship in music.
+Michael Drapkin is Executive Director of the Puerto Rico Conference on Music Entrepreneurship (PRCOME), part of the Puerto Rico Conservatory of Music in San Juan, and the successor to the Brevard Conference on Music Entrepreneurship (BCOME), the first national conference on entrepreneurship in music.
 A think tank with key speakers was held on July 16-17, 2005, and a full sold-out conference was held on July 14-16 2006 at the Brevard Music Center in North Carolina, with a $50,000 grant obtained from the Ewing Marion Kauffman Foundation.

-In addition to the generous sponsorship by the Kauffman Foundation, BCOME was sponsored by the Brevard Music Center, the College Music Society, the Music Entertainment Industry Educator's Association, the American Federation of Musicians, the Executive Council of New York, Yamaha Corporation, with special help from Chamber Music America and Polyphonic.org.
+In addition to $100,000 in generous sponsorship by the Kauffman Foundation, these conferences were sponsored by the Brevard Music Center, the College Music Society, the Music Entertainment Industry Educator's Association, the American Federation of Musicians, the Executive Council of New York, Yamaha Corporation, with special help from Chamber Music America and Polyphonic.org.

-In recognition of his groundbreaking work with BCOME, Mr. Drapkin was selected as a finalist for The TenAwards.
+In recognition of his groundbreaking work, Mr. Drapkin was selected as a finalist for The TenAwards.
 The "Academy Awards of New York Business," the New York Ten Awards is an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation.

 In addition, Michael Drapkin has worked to influence the creation and adoption of Performance Entrepreneurialism Program (PEP) curricula and instruction at conservatories and colleges of fine arts to teach performers how to create demand for their abilities, in addition to their traditional arts education.